p2rkw/xf86-input-mtrack/README.md

     EndSection

 Configuration options may be defined inside the InputClass section to configure the driver.
+See examples/ directory for example configuration files.
+Feel free to submit yours, named as your laptop's model.
 Available options and their defaults are as follows.

 **TrackpadDisable** -
 Disables trackpad touch input.
 A value of 0 will enable the trackpad.
 A value